gosub/csound-explore/readme.md

 - tee.udo - trigger based UDOs
   - tsequence - sequence an array on trigger (udo)
   - tchoice - sequence a random array member on trigger (udo)
+  - twchoice - sequence a random array member on trigger, with probability (udo)
   - tstepper - sequence an array on trigger, with step-length, reverse, rotation and reset (udo)

 ## sccode